neondatabase-labs/snapshots-as-checkpoints-demo/README.md

 Open http://localhost:3000 and click “Start demo”.
 The app will:

-- reset the contacts table and the meta checkpoints table
+- create (or recreate) a Neon project for the signed-in user and store it in the meta DB
-- run the v1 mutation and create the initial snapshot
+- run the v1 mutation against that app DB and create the initial snapshot
 - navigate to the first checkpoint route

 ## Files of interest